 “People still have a desire for companionship,” he said.
 “To work together and meet colleagues.
 We’ve seen a kick-back from some of our clients, with companies realising the value of teamwork.
 They want to create a workspace which tempts people back into the office.

 “Businesses are valuing face to face interaction and team play.
 They are realising you can’t build a team ethic when people are working at home and not in a team.
 However they also know that flexible working is key to attracting new talent.
 There’s a real possibility of missing out on graduate talent if you ask them to sit at the same desk every day from 9am to 5pm.
 Getting the balance right is so important.”

 The office is still a cornerstone of an SME's growth strategy.
 As you employ people and build a business, you need a base for people to share ideas, inspire each other and come up with innovative solutions to challenges.

 While that used to be the primary role of the office, moving forward workspaces are likely to transform into part of a multi-option solution.
 Your business may want to secure a specific amount of space now and seamlessly expand it in the future as you bring in more employees.

 You may also want to offer some workers flexibility to work off-site or in co-working areas alongside other small innovative companies and freelancers.

 PWC’s report ‘The Workforce of the Future’ says you should plan for a dynamic, rather than static, future.
 In other words, there will be changes to how office space is used and how employees work.
 Plan for change to come and pledge to have no regrets about your decisions.

 All of Orega’s centres are specifically situated in prime business locations for ease of access to all clients and their guests.
-If you would like to view any of our 16 centres please contact our friendly sales team on 0800 840 5509.
+If you would like to view any of our business centres, please get in touch.